-- causing purposeful physical injury to another person. - bringing a firearm, knife, explosive, or other dangerous object to school unless student has written permission from a teacher and administration - unlawfully possessing, using, selling, or otherwise furnishing or being under the influence of any controlled substance as defined in 11007 of the Health and Safety Code, alcoholic beverage, or intoxicant of any kind while at school - causing or attempting to cause damage to either school or private property - stealing or attempting to steal either school or private property - possessing or using tobacco on school premises - committing an obscene act or engaging in habitual profanity
+causing purposeful physical injury to another person.

-Our goal is to create a school culture of trust and mutual respect that supports learning for all students and is proactive to support students with special needs, thus eliminating or significantly decreasing the need for extreme discipline measures such as suspension and expulsion.
+bringing a firearm, knife, explosive, or other dangerous object to school unless student has written permission from a teacher and administration unlawfully possessing, using, selling, or otherwise furnishing or being under the influence of any controlled substance as defined in 11007 of the Health and Safety Code, alcoholic beverage, or intoxicant of any kind while at school causing or attempting to cause damage to either school or private property stealing or attempting to steal either school or private property possessing or using tobacco on school premises committing an obscene act or engaging in habitual profanity supports learning for all students and is proactive to support students with special needs, thus eliminating or significantly decreasing the need for extreme discipline measures such as suspension and expulsion.